-The reason this rule is an “always” rule is that “back to sleep” is about SIDS (Sudden Infant Death Syndrome) prevention.
+The reason this rule is an “always” rule is that “back to sleep” is one of the ABCs of safe sleep and a way to prevent Sudden Infant Death Syndrome (SIDS).
 It’s been found that putting babies to sleep on their backs is safest in all cases.

 While they’re awake, it’s great to have tummy time with your baby because it helps them develop a strong head, neck and shoulder muscles, as well as motor skills.
 But when it’s time for your baby to go down for the night or a nap, laying them down in the crib on their back is best.

 What if my baby is rolling over onto their tummy in the night?